Anaarkali of Aarah: Soundtrack

+Reception

-Critical reception
+Critical response

+On the review aggregator website Rotten Tomatoes, Anaarkali of Aarah has an approval rating of 100% based on 7 reviews, with an average score of 7/10.

 Renuka Vyavahare of The Times of India gave the film a rating of 3.5 out of 5 and said that "Anaarkali of Aarah is an unexpected winner that stuns you with its authenticity."
 The critic praised the director Avinash Das by saying that, "Avinash Das’ execution lends gravitas to the proceedings, making you feel for the lead character" and also the lead actress Swara Bhaskar by saying that, "this film finally gives Swara Bhaskar an opportunity to put her exemplary acting chops on display.
 She is a revelation as a pan-chewing, courageous woman, who won’t buckle under pressure."
 Rohit Vats of Hindustan Times gave the film a rating of 3 out of 5 and said that, "Anaarkali of Aarah brings forth a world that’s out of focus and needs our attention.
 Marginalised sections are fighting their own battles in this part of the globe and Anaarkali Of Aarah wants us to be sympathetic to them."
 Savera R Someshwar of Rediff gave the film a rating of 4 out of 5 saying that, "Anaarkali Of Aarah is a tale well told".